Greg Tate

 Gregory Stephen Tate (October 14, 1957 – December 7, 2021) was an American writer, musician, and producer.
 A long-time critic for The Village Voice, Tate focused particularly on African-American music and culture, helping to establish hip-hop as a genre worthy of music criticism.
 Flyboy in the Buttermilk: Essays on Contemporary America (1992) collected 40 of his works for the Voice and he published a sequel, Flyboy 2, in 2016.
 A musician himself, he was a founding member of the Black Rock Coalition and the leader of Burnt Sugar.

+In 2024, Tate was posthumously awarded a Pulitzer Prize, a Special Citation award.

 Early life and education

 Gregory Stephen Tate was born on October 14, 1957, in Dayton, Ohio.
 When he was 13 years old, his family moved to Washington, D.C.
 His parents Charles and Florence (Grinner) Tate were civil rights movement activists involved in the Congress of Racial Equality, and played Malcolm X speeches and Nina Simone's music around the house.

 Tate credited Amiri Baraka's Black Music and Rolling Stone, which he first read when he was 14, with stimulating his interest in collecting and writing about music.
 As a teenager, Tate taught himself how to play guitar.
 He attended Howard University, where he studied journalism and film.